 - Lunch on your own

 - Afternoon – Meetings with legislators (attendees should make appointments with their own legislators; we may also ask some attendees to participate in additional meetings with key legislators)

 - 2-3 p.m. – Ice cream social with legislators and legislative staff (L’etoile du Nord Vault Room in the Basement of the State Capitol)

 Lobby Day is FREE to attend, but we ask that you register by sending an email to Meghan at RSVP@flaherty-hood.com (please include your name, city and position/title).

 We hope to get as many city officials to attend as possible!
 Please share this Lobby Day Flyer and encourage other city officials and staff to join us.

 If you have any questions, please contact Julie Liew at firstname.lastname@example.org or 651-259-1917.

-The CGMC is currently accepting proposals from cities interested in hosting the 2018 CGMC Summer Conference.
-Since this year’s conference will be in Fergus Falls, we are seeking a southern or south-central Minnesota city (or group of cities) to host in 2018.
+The CGMC is currently accepting proposals from cities interested in hosting the 2020 CGMC Summer Conference.
+Since the upcoming 2019 conference will be hosted by the city of Bemidji, we are seeking a southern or south-central CGMC member city (or group of cities) to host in 2020.
 This RFP outlines the details involved in being the host city, as well as the proposed conference dates and how to apply.
 For additional information, please view this sample conference agenda.
-Proposals are due May 15.
+Proposals are due Friday, May 24.

 If you have any questions about hosting the summer conference, please contact Julie Liew at email@example.com.